-This Bangers and Mash with Guinness Onion Gravy is a St. Patrick’s Day favorite!
+This Bangers & Mash with Guinness Onion Gravy is a St. Patrick’s Day favorite!

 One week and counting folks, and then it’ll be time to break out the beer and bangers!

 St. Patrick’s Day wouldn’t be complete without Bangers & Mash with Guinness Onion Gravy at the Dwyer House.
 It’s a tradition.
 And believe me, with a name like Dwyer, this is one holiday we know how to celebrate!
 Do you guys have any traditions?
 Corned beef and cabbage?
 Irish soda bread?
 Do tell.
 I’m curious to know!

 Now technically, Irish people do not call their sausages bangers, British people do.
 But people in other parts of the world call Irish sausages bangers.
 Go figure.
 Kind of confusing, I know.
 But since I’m serving up my bangers with Guinness onion gravy and Guinness Beer is, without a doubt Irish beer, let’s call it Irish cuisine and call it a party, ok?

 As I’ve mentioned before on the blog, I’m not a beer girl.
 In fact, I’ve never even indulged in an entire beer, ever.
 A sip here or there, but that’s it.
 But the funny thing is, I love the taste it gives to food.
 Call me crazy.
 (Don’t worry, you won’t be the first.)

 So this Guinness onion gravy is really the star of the show.
 This year, I decided to change up the recipe and use Guinness Blonde instead of the Guinness Extra Stout.
 The Blonde Guinness is light and flavorful with a “lingering malt and biscuity finish”.
 It worked perfectly!